vmware-tanzu/community-edition/docs/site/content/docs/latest/gatekeeper-config.md

 ## Configuration

-The following configuration values can be set to customize the Gatekeeper installation.
+The following global configuration values can be set to customize the Gatekeeper installation.
 Currently there is no gatekeeper customization available.

-### Global

 | Value | Required/Optional | Description |
 |:-------|:-------------------|:-------------|